section-engineering-education/engineering-education/articles/designing-iot-solutions/index.md

 ### What is IoT

 <<<<<<< HEAD
 [Internet of Things (IoT)](https://en.wikipedia.org/wiki/Internet_of_things) is a network of physical objects or devices – “things” – that are embedded with sensors, software, and other technologies for the purpose exchanging data among the devices on the internet to help organizations solve problems.
+For example, IoT solutions provide flexibility of workforce as employees can work remotely with connected devices, thus organizations incur little operational costs that relate to employee management.

+The network of devices can be attached to almost anything, from ordinary household objects to complex machines that run industrial processes.

+Over years, the computing industry has evolved in terms of device capabilities, architectures and even sizes.
+This has made the IoT technology to evolve with an aim of maximizing on effeciency and productivity all its application areas.

 As the devices reduce in size, the complexity in hardware and software increases, with more storage and compute power tied to each device.

-The network of devices can be attached to almost anything- ordinary household objects to complex machines that run industrial processes.
+IoT solutions have thus, been on the rise due to a reduction in hardware costs and an increase in the software capabilities of the connected devices.

 =======
 *Internet of Things (IoT)* is a network of physical objects or devices – “things” – that are embedded with sensors, software, and other technologies for the purpose of exchanging data among the devices on the internet to help organizations solve problems.
 As the devices reduce in size, the complexity in hardware and software increases, with more storage and compute power tied to each device.
 The network of devices can be attached to almost anything- ordinary household objects to complex machines that run industrial processes.
 >>>>>>> f6d0cec4bb2434dfc9fc6aacb95367e035345d8f

-IoT technology leverages low-cost computing devices, growing cloud technologies, big data, and advanced analytics platforms to provide cutting-edge solutions that have proved profitable for every industry.
+IoT technology leverages low-cost computing devices, growing cloud technologies, big data, and advanced analytics platforms to provide cutting-edge solutions that have proved to be profitable for every industry.
+Adoption of IoT in businesses provides insights from data gathered that can be used to create new business ideas or even redefine traditional business processes.

-These solutions have been on the rise due to a reduction in hardware costs and an increase in the software capabilities of the connected devices.
-The connected devices can manage tasks, analyze opportunities and transfer this information securely to backend systems that take action or report incidents.
+This has led to reduction in costs of running businesses, improved customer experience and generation of new business opportunities.
+This growth in organizations is realized because connected devices can manage tasks, analyze opportunities and transfer this information securely to backend systems that take action or report incidents.

 #### IoT solutions examples:

 - Wearable health monitors.
 - Home automation systems.
 - Industrial control and monitoring systems.

+Devices are majorly for capturing actionable data that can intercepted easily incase organizations fail to implement relevant IoT security measures.
+To avoid solutions outages due to security concerns, organizations should regulate access to data by use of access controls.

+Setting controls in an IoT environment will limit unauthorized activities at data transfer and connectivity levels thus reducing vulnerabilities in IoT solutions.

 ### IoT Architecture